Formal Security Analysis on dBFT Protocol of NEO: Security Analysis

 Therefore, we can see that

 From the above, the signatures of the new block $S_N$ signed by honest nodes is equal to $S_f$ by faulty nodes.
 Thus, the consensus is still being blocked.
 When times out by Timer=$2^{v+k}t^\star$, the nodes turn to the \textit{Viewchange} phase.
-Due to the configuration of tolerated time of the protocol, the parameter $t$ is close to failure within the settings.
+Due to the configuration of protocol tolerance time, the parameter $t$ is close to failure within its settings.
 Based on such processes, we can induct the following theorems.